-A little bit of reminiscing tonight as I think about some of the reasons I own land and homestead.
+A little bit of reminiscing tonight as I think about some of the reasons I own land and homestead, and also about our recent fireplace remodel from fireplace installation draper ut .
 Why don’t you share your homesteading philosophy with me.
 What’s your Stewardship Story?
 How do you share the blessing of being a homesteader?
 How are you having fun with it?

 IT’S A BLESSING